aniass/Data-Science-Portfolio/README.md

 # Data Science Projects Portfolio

-The repository contains my data science, data analysis and python programming projects which show my all self-study progress.
-It includes projects from Data Analysis, Machine Learning (supervised & unsupervised), Deep Learning, Computer Vision and Natural Language Processing.
+The repository contains my data science, data analysis, SQL databases and python programming projects which show my all self-study progress.
 Some projects are still in progress.
+In portfolio includes projects from:
+- **Data Analysis** (data visualization, data cleaning, and data exploration) with python and SQL.
+- **Machine Learning** (supervised & unsupervised) such as linear regression, classification, prediction, recommendation, customer segmentation and anomaly detection.
+- **Natural Language Processing**: text classification, sentiment analysis and text summarization.
+- **Deep Learning/Computer Vision**: image recognition.
+- **Python projects**: web applications with Flask and  Streamlit, simple pipeline with python, automating with python;
+- **SQL and Python projects**: ETL process, basic CRUD.

 ## Projects: